 Jake Marcus is a lawyer, writer and conference speaker.
-Through her private practice in Philadelphia at Marcus Law, she serves clients nationwide with a concentration in small businesses, commercial litigation, employment, criminal law and real estate.
+Through her private practice in Philadelphia at Marcus Law, she serves clients nationwide with a concentration in small businesses with a focus on the compliance issues facing healthcare providers, commercial litigation, and criminal law.
 Her work has also focused on gender and sexual orientation, particularly breastfeeding, mothering, sexual abuse and domestic violence, HIV/AIDS, and gay/lesbian/transgender issues.
-She is also Chairperson of the Jenkintown (PA) Human Relations Commission.
+She is also an appointee to the Cheltenham (PA) Human Relations Commission.

 Marcus’ served as Litigation Coordinator for the Women Against Abuse Legal Center in Philadelphia, and on Planned Parenthood’s trial team in its challenge to the constitutionality of the Pennsylvania Abortion Control Act.
 She was a member of the Board of Directors of the AIDS Law Project of Pennsylvania and was a member of the Legal Advisory Council to La Leche League International.
 She began her career as a Litigation Associate at Pepper, Hamilton.